rooch-network/rooch/examples/blog/README.md

 In the returned result, you should see a list of `ObjectID`s of the blog articles.

+## Re-improving the Application

-However, as you may have noticed, there are a few things about this application that are currently not as good as they could be:
+As you may have noticed, there are a few things about this application that are currently not as good as they could be:

 * We defined `AddArticle` and `RemoveArticle` within the `Blog` object only with the intention of using them internally, and there was no need to declare their corresponding `add_article` and `remove_article` functions in the `blog_aggregate.move` file as `public entry fun`.
 * Now we can't use another account to create blog articles.
 If we review the implementation of the `add_article` and `remove_article` functions, we find that the generated code by default uses a parameter of type `&signer` to manipulate the `Blog` object in the signer's account resource;